MDIL-SNU/SIMPLE-NN/README.md

 ```

 ## Example
 In examples folder, one can find MD trajectories of bulk SiO<sub>2</sub>, corresponding input files (input.yaml, params_Si, params_O and str_list) and python script run.py.
-One can easily test SIMPLE-NN code with this example.
+To use this example,